Paul Toole: Political career

 On 30 October 2010, Toole was the sole nominee that sought and gained endorsement by the National Party as the candidate for the state seat of Bathurst.
-At the March 2011 elections, Toole was elected and recorded a swing of 36.3 points–almost unheard of in Australian politics–in the traditionally Labor seat, winning 74.8% of the two-party vote Toole's main competitor was Labor's Dale Turner; and his election followed the retirement of Labor member, Gerard Martin.
+At the March 2011 elections, Toole was elected and recorded a swing of 36.3 points – almost unheard of in Australian politics – in the traditionally Labor seat, winning 74.8% of the two-party vote Toole's main competitor was Labor's Dale Turner; and his election followed the retirement of Labor member, Gerard Martin.
 Toole picked up enough of a swing to turn Bathurst from safe Labor to safe National in one stroke.

 Following his election to state parliament, Toole announced his decision to immediately retire from teaching and step down as Mayor in September 2011.
 He stated that he will remain on Council until the 2012 local government elections.

+Member of Parliament

 Due to the ICAC related resignation of Barry O'Farrell as Premier, and the subsequent ministerial reshuffle by Mike Baird, the new Liberal Leader, in April 2014 Toole was promoted as the Minister for Local Government in the first Baird government; and was reconfirmed as the Minister for Local Government in the second Baird ministry.
-Toole's attempts to amalgamate a large number of councils resulted in him becoming very unpopular across the state, including in areas of his own constituency, such as Oberon and Blayney.

 Following the resignation of Baird as Premier, Gladys Berejiklian was elected as Liberal leader and sworn in as Premier.
-Toole sworn in on 30 January 2017 as the Minister for Lands and Forestry and the Minister for Racing in the first Berejiklian ministry.
-Following the 2019 state election, Niall Blair, the former Deputy Leader of the Nationals announced his resignation from parliament.
+Toole was sworn in on 30 January 2017 as the Minister for Lands and Forestry and the Minister for Racing in the first Berejiklian ministry.
+Following the 2019 state election, Niall Blair, the former Deputy Leader of the Nationals, announced his resignation from parliament.
 Toole contested the vacancy and was elected Deputy Leader.
 He was subsequently appointed as the Minister for Regional Transport and Roads in the second Berejiklian ministry, with effect from 2 April 2019.

+From the mid-2010s, the state government controversially began a program of amalgamating a number of NSW regional councils together, to address debt issues, with 152 regional councils being merged to 112 by 2016.
+In 2021, Toole announced that 44 councils would be required to merge into 20, however, the councils challenged the action in court, and won.
+The councils included areas of his own electorate (such as Oberon and Blayney), and attracted criticism from the likes of Alan Jones.